Haakon VII: Post-war years

 After his return, Haakon did not continue the political role that he had played during the war, and limited himself to his constitutional duties as head of state.
 In the late summer of 1945 he went on an extensive tour of Norway to examine the war damage and to give consolation to the population.
 Because of his role during the war and his personal integrity, Haakon VII was considered the highest moral authority in the country and enjoyed great esteem in all classes of the population.

 In 1947, the Norwegian people, by public subscription, purchased the royal yacht Norge for the King.

 In 1952, he attended the funeral of his wife's nephew King George VI and openly wept.

 The King's granddaughter, Princess Ragnhild, married businessman Erling Lorentzen (of the Lorentzen family) on 15 May 1953, being the first member of the new Norwegian royal family to marry a commoner.

 Haakon lived to see two of his great-grandchildren born; Haakon Lorentzen (b.
 23 August 1954) and Ingeborg Lorentzen (b.
 3 February 1957).

 Crown Princess Märtha died of cancer on 5 April 1954.

 King Haakon VII fell in his bathroom at the Bygdøy Royal Estate (Bygdøy kongsgård) in July 1955.
 This fall, which occurred just a month before his eighty-third birthday, resulted in a fracture to the thighbone and, although there were few other complications resulting from the fall, the King was left using a wheelchair.
 The once-active King was said to have been depressed by his resulting helplessness and began to lose his customary involvement and interest in current events.
 With Haakon's loss of mobility, and as his health deteriorated further in the summer of 1957, Crown Prince Olav appeared on behalf of his father on ceremonial occasions and took a more active role in state affairs.

+The Norwegian Post Office issued three sets of commemorative postage stamps to honour their King:

+1952 – Two stamps issued 2 August to celebrate the King's 80th birthday.

+1955 – Two stamps issued 25 November to celebrate the King's 50 years on the throne.

+1957 – Two stamps issued 3 August to celebrate the King's 85th birthday.

+An additional set was issued in 1972 to commemorate the late King's 100th anniversary of his birth.